-I have to echo my past thoughts, and say that standout favourites for me remain to be Circling and Sweet.
+I have to echo my past thoughts, and say that standout favourites of mine remain to be Circling and Sweet.
 Circling for its unwashed beauty and clarity.
 The single is just homely and fills me with daydreams of the sea and becoming lost within my own thoughts.
-Sweet for its sheer impact and the intensity of it, with a sound so hard-hitting and raw.
+Sweet for its sheer impact and intensity, with a sound so hard-hittingly raw.
 Both songs possess the most captivating lyrics for different reasons.
-Circling embodies emotions such as love, longing and escapism, whereas Sweet draws on feelings of anger, confusion and denial, but in the end these emotions are relinquished and in time we perceive self-love and acceptance instead.
+Circling embodies emotions such as love, longing and escapism, whereas Sweet draws on anger, confusion and denial, but in the end these emotions are relinquished and eventually perceived are self-love and acceptance instead.

-I was also pleasantly surprised to find a re-recorded version of an old favourite of mine, Born Confused, opening the album.
-This song was at home in my online music library for a while, until one day it disappeared.
+I was also pleasantly surprised to find a re-recorded version of old favourite, Born Confused, opening the album.
+This song was at home in my online music library for a while, until it disappeared.
 I was heartbroken at it being pulled, but believed it could be due to record label reasons.
-It was a joy to rediscover the song on ‘Every Bad’, with a slightly different sound but remaining still as mesmerising as ever.
-As is the same for the emergence again of older material, in the form of Give/Take and Don’t Ask Me Twice, both of which Porridge Radio fans will already be familiar with.
+It was such a joy to rediscover the track on ‘Every Bad’.
+Albeit with a slightly different sound, yet remaining as mesmerising as ever.
+As is the same for the emergence of older material, in the form of Give/Take and Don’t Ask Me Twice, both of which Porridge Radio fans will already be familiar with.

 This familiarity and inclusion of older material on the album, envelopes what I have been saying throughout.
 Porridge Radio are nothing if not true to themselves.
 Older songs have allowed them to bloom yet still remain a part of them.
 Their places on the album are cherished nods to the bands past.

 If you are following me on Instagram, then you will know that throughout January I have been sharing a series of posts as a part of my Year of Vinyl challenge, through which I have celebrated owning my beloved Crosley Record Player for a year, by sharing with you my favourite albums on vinyl.